Arif-PhyChem/MLQD/README.md

         'initState': 1,                 # Int:  Initial state with Initial Excitation case (only required in FMO complex case, Default is '1')
         'n_states': 2,                  # Int:  Number of states (SB) or sites (FMO).
 Default is 2 (SB) and 7 (FMO).
         'time': 20,                     # float: Propagation time in picoseconds (ps)  for FMO complex and in (a.u.) for spin-boson model
-        'time_step': 0.1,               # float: Time-step for time-propagation (OSTL does not use it, however will use it in the output file)
+        'time_step': 0.005,             # float: Time-step for time-propagation (OSTL does not use it, however will use it in the output file).
+Default values are 0.05 (spin-boson model) and 0.005ps for FMO complex
         'energyDiff': 1.0               # float: Energy difference between the two states (in the unit of (a.u.)).
 Only required in SB model
         'Delta': 1.0                    # float: The tunneling matrix element (in the unit of (a.u.)).
 Only required in SB model
         'gamma': 100,                   # float: Characteristic frequency (in cm^-1 for the provided trained FMO models, in (a.u.) for spin-boson model)